pomo-mondreganto/ForcAD/README.md

 - **React builder** starts on `docker-compose up`, builds frontend sources and copies them to the volume from which they're served by nginx

-- **Nginx** acts as a routing proxy, that unites frontend, api, flower and http flag submitter
+- **Nginx** acts as a routing proxy, that unites frontend, api and flower

 - **Initializer** also starts on `docker-compose up`, waits for the database to start (all other containers wait for the initializer to finish its job) then drops old tables and initializes database.
 From that point,